PROJECT: Santa Clara Valley Water District Stream Maintenance Program

 National Environmental Policy Act (NEPA): Upon review of the Department of the Army permit application and other supporting documentation, USACE has made a preliminary determination that the project neither qualifies for a Categorical Exclusion nor requires the preparation of an Environmental Impact Statement for the purposes of NEPA.
 At the conclusion of the public comment period, USACE will assess the environmental impacts of the project in accordance with the requirements of the National Environmental Policy Act of 1969 (42 U.S.C. §§ 4321-4347), the Council on Environmental Quality's Regulations at 40 C.F.R.
 Parts 1500-1508, and USACE Regulations at 33 C.F.R.
 Part 325.
 The final NEPA analysis will normally address the direct, indirect, and cumulative impacts that result from regulated activities within the jurisdiction of USACE and other non-regulated activities USACE determines to be within its purview of Federal control and responsibility to justify an expanded scope of analysis for NEPA purposes.
 The final NEPA analysis will be incorporated in the decision documentation that provides the rationale for issuing or denying a Department of the Army Permit for the project.
 The final NEPA analysis and supporting documentation will be on file with the San Francisco District, Regulatory Division.

-Based on this review, USACE has made a preliminary determination that no further consultation pursuant to Section 7(a) of the ESA is needed for reauthorization of the program.
+Based on this review, USACE has made a preliminary determination that it is necessary to re-initiate formal consultation with these agencies pursuant to Section 7(a) of the ESA.
 USACE will render a final determination on the need for consultation at the close of the comment period, taking into account any comments provided by the USFWS and NMFS.

 Magnuson-Stevens Fishery Conservation and Management Act (MSFCMA): Section 305(b)(2) of the MSFCMA of 1966, as amended (16 U.S.C. § 1801 et seq.), requires Federal agencies to consult with the National Marine Fisheries Service (NMFS) on all proposed actions authorized, funded, or undertaken by the agency that may adversely affect essential fish habitat (EFH).
 EFH is defined as those waters and substrate necessary to fish for spawning, breeding, feeding, or growth to maturity.
 EFH is designated only for those species managed under a Federal Fisheries Management Plan (FMP), such as the Pacific Salmon FMP, Coastal Pelagic FMP, and Pacific Groundfish FMP.
-To address program-related impacts to EFH, USACE, as the Federal lead agency for the SMP, initiated formal EFH consultation with the NMFS prior to authorizing the current RGP for the program in 2014.
-This EFH consultation was resolved by the completion of a Biological Opinion that is intended to accommodate a ten-year period of the SMP from 2014 to 2023.
+As the Federal lead agency for the SMP, USACE initiated EFH consultation with the NMFS prior to 2014, and impacts to EFH were assessed in the 2014 Biological Opinion that is intended to accommodate a ten-year period of the SMP from 2014 to 2023.

-Based on this review, USACE has made a preliminary determination that no further consultation pursuant to Section 305(b)(2) of the MSFCMA is needed for reauthorization of the program.
+Based on this review, USACE has made a preliminary determination we need to re-initiate consultation pursuant to Section 305(b)(2) of the MSFCMA for the proposed time extension.
 USACE will render a final determination on the need for consultation at the close of the comment period, taking into account any comments provided by the NMFS.